JuanCYoung/Air-Quality-Data-Analysis/README.md

     ```

 ## Note
-Your contributions and feedback are valuable.
-Please feel free to leave comments and suggestions on areas where I can improve.
+I know this project really simple and doesn't explaine much, but you can leave a feedback.
+Please feel free to leave comments or critism and suggestions on areas where I can improve.
 Your input is greatly appreciated.